Vegan Okara Sausage (with Customizable Flavours) - Earth to Veg

 • Add them to spaghetti with tomato sauce

-• Sliced in budae jjigae (Korean army stew)
+• Sliced and added to budae jjigae (Korean army stew)

 • Roll them up into pigs in a blanket (sausage roll for you Brits)